top of page

 0

-There’s something magical about family vacations — the slower mornings, the spontaneous ice cream stops, the memories made away from the daily grind.
-But if you’re anything like me, coming back home can feel like hitting a wall.
-The laundry pile is scary, the inbox is overflowing, and the structure you left behind suddenly feels like a stranger.
+There’s something magical about family vacations — the slower mornings, the spontaneous ice cream stops, and the memories made away from the daily grind.
+But if you’re anything like me, returning home can feel like hitting a wall.
+The laundry pile is overwhelming, the inbox is full, and the structured life you left behind suddenly seems foreign.

-But here’s the thing: just because vacation is over doesn’t mean the joy, rest, and connection have to be.
-You can get back into routine without burnout — and even find new things to look forward to in the process.
+But here’s the good news: just because vacation is over doesn’t mean the joy, rest, and connection have to fade.
+You can ease back into your routine without feeling burnt out.
+In fact, you might even discover new things to look forward to in the process.

 Here’s how I reset after vacation, find my rhythm again, and stay energized post-getaway: